 Best less-expensive white miso

 “Specialty miso is a luxury to use at home,” says Sam Lawrence of Estela.
-“For most applications, I use a relatively cheap brand called Yamabuki Shiro Miso,” which he says is a light, delicate variety that is quite versatile.
+“For most applications, I use a relatively cheap brand called Yamabuki Shiro Miso,” which he says is a light, delicate variety.
 “It works well for curing fish and vegetables, as well as seasoning sauces and soups.”

 Best low-sodium white miso

-If you’re looking for a “healthier” white miso, you might try this kind recommended by Robbie Wilson, the chef and owner of Bird Dog in Palo Alto (which is currently accepting donations so that it can provide meals to the medical workers at Stanford Hospital).
+If you’re looking for a “healthier” white miso, you might try this kind recommended by Robbie Wilson, the chef and owner of Bird Dog in Palo Alto.
 “This is a white miso that is made with 1.5 to two times as much white-rice koji as cooked soybeans, so it has a lower salt ratio than most traditional miso,” he says, adding that it still provides good flavor.